federico-cristina/calc/README.md

 # The calc Programming Language

+This is the main repository for the **calc** programming language and its tools, documentation and standard library.

 ## Goals and Principles

 The main goal of the **calc** project is to design and develop a programming